mantidproject/documents/Design/spectrum_number_and_workspace_index_abstraction.md

 #### Instrument 2.0:

-Instrument 2.0 will come with MPI support.
+Instrument 2.0 currently under [prototype](https://github.com/DMSC-Instrument-Data/instrument-prototype) will come with MPI support as per the [design](https://github.com/DMSC-Instrument-Data/documents/tree/master/meeting_notes/April_2016/InstrumentPrototype#mpi-support).
 Cleaning up our index handling is thus a prerequisite for its implementation.